These barbecue beans are made from scratch yet quick and easy and just may alter the way you think about barbecue beans forever.

 - 1. Combine all the ingredients and mix well.
 You should have about 1 cup.
 Store in an airtight container.

 - 2. Combine the beans, onion, 1/2 cup bean seasoning, and water in a large pot and let soak at room temperature for as little as 4 hours and as long as overnight.

 - 3. Add the brisket to the soaked beans, slide the pot onto the stovetop, and bring to a boil.
 Lower the heat to a slow simmer, cover, and gently cook for 3 to 4 hours, until the beans are tender.
+Taste and, if desired, add more salt.
 Let cool slightly prior to ladling into bowls or onto plates.
 (This makes a lot of beans but no worries because you can freeze the leftovers in resealable plastic bags and gently reheat them over low heat.
 The texture of the beans becomes even creamier and the flavor turns even more robustly harmonious.)